mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * model_no_crop.h5 I spent most of my time training an architecture with no CroppingLayer because of an issue with Keras.
 This model drives the car much smoother but fails in bend 2
-* run1.mp4 a video of a successful lap using model.h5
+* run1.mp4 a video of a successful lap using model.h5: [video]
 * writeup_report.md summarizing the results, the file you are reading now

 #### 2. Submission includes functional code